Marko50/VSB-TUO-APPS/README.md

 ![oled](./images/oled.png)

 The previous figure shows the OLED structure.
 The metal cathode is at the back of all layers.
-The second layer is semiconductor for electron transport.
+The second layer is a semiconductor for electron transport.
 The next layer is an organic material capable of emitting light.
-The fourth layer is a transparent material for holes transport.
-Under the glass plate there are transparent anodes.When the power is connected to electrodes, electrons start to cumulate in the organic layer closer to the anode.
-Holes cumulate on the opposite site of an organic material.
-Holes and electrons start “to collide” in organic layer, electrons and holes eliminate each other and emit photons.
+The fourth layer is a transparent material for proton transport.
+Under the glass plate there are transparent anodes.
+When the power is connected to electrodes, electrons start to cumulate in the organic layer closer to the anode.
+Protons cumulate on the opposite side of the organic material.
+Protons and electrons start "to collide" in the organic layer, and eliminate each other emitting photons.
 This principle is called recombination.

 #### AMOLED/PMOLED